Cat lying on grass

 Aloe vera

 Aloe vera is an indoor plant and is considered poisonous (especially its sap).
-Its active substances – some of which have a strong laxative effect – mainly attack the lining of the stomach, the kidneys and the uterus.
+Its active substances – some of which have a strong laxative effect – mainly attack the lining of the stomach, the kidneys and the uterus1.
 Symptoms of poisoning can appear after eating large quantities of the plant.

 Consequences: Vomiting, bloody diarrhoea, increased peeing, blood in the urine, lethargy, possible miscarriage.